sav-che/TL-2/Authors/Peyritsch, Johann Joseph {std. Peyr.}.md

-> [!cite] BHL link: this entry starts at [page 216](https://www.biodiversitylibrary.org/item/103624#page/230/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 216](https://www.biodiversitylibrary.org/page/33189687) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Peyritsch, Johann Joseph (1835-1889), Austrian botanist, especially plant teratologist; Dr. med.
 Wien 1864; naval physician at Pola 1864-1866; from 1866-1871 connected with the Vienna general hospital; from 1871-1878 at the Natural History museum ("2. custos"); habil.
 Univ.
-Wien 1874; professor of botany at Innsbruck (successor to A. Kerner) 1878-1889; especially interested in plant teratology and Laboulbeniales. (*Peyr.*).
+Wien 1874; professor of botany at Innsbruck (successor to A. Kerner) 1878-1889; especially interested in plant teratology and Laboulbeniales.
+**Abbreviated name**: *Peyr.*

 #### Herbarium and types